-This unit investigates transitions in health and wellbeing, and development, from lifespan and societal perspectives.
-Students look at changes and expectations that are part of the progression from youth to adulthood.
-This unit promotes the application of health literacy skills through an examination of adulthood as a time of increasing independence and responsibility, involving the establishment of long-term relationships, possible considerations of parenthood and management of health-related milestones and changes.
+In this unit, students investigate transitions in health and wellbeing, and human development, from lifespan and societal perspectives.
+They explore the changes and expectations that are integral to the progression from youth to adulthood.
+Students apply health literacy skills through an examination of adulthood as a time of increasing independence and responsibility, involving the establishment of long-term relationships, possible considerations of parenthood and management of health-related milestones and changes.

-Students enquire into the Australian healthcare system and extend their capacity to access and analyse health information.
-They investigate the challenges and opportunities presented by digital media and health technologies, and consider issues surrounding the use of health data and access to quality health care.
+Students explore health literacy through an investigation of the Australian healthcare system from the perspective of youth and analyse health information.
+They investigate the challenges and opportunities presented by digital media and consider issues surrounding the use of health data and access to quality health care.

 - School assessed coursework (SACs)

 - Oral presentation

 - Visual presentation

 - Test

 - Data analysis

 - Case study analysis

 - Completion of coursework

 - Examination

-- Realcare Baby Simulator